 The W&J are challenging Adani’s project in the Australian courts and have taken their cause to the United Nations.
 They are also demanding that Australian and international banks do not back the project.

 The impacts of the mine project extend beyond W&J land to Juru, Jaanga and Birri country.
-Juru cultural sites, including rock art and burial sites, are at risk from Adani’s proposed rail and port and Juru elders are working to protect their sacred heritage from destruction.
-Birri people have expressed concerns about proposed water sources for Adani’s mine, such as the Urannah Dam, and its impact on their water and cultural heritage.
+Juru cultural sites, including rock art and burial sites, are at risk from Adani’s proposed rail and port and Juru elders are working to protect their sacred heritage from destruction35.
+Birri people have expressed concerns about proposed water sources for Adani’s mine, such as the Urannah Dam, and its impact on their water and cultural heritage36.